First Lady of Portugal

 First Lady of Portugal (Portuguese: primeira-dama) is the unofficial title attributed to the wife or Partner of the president of Portugal.
 To date, there has been no first gentleman of Portugal.
-The position is currently vacant since the first presidential inauguration of Marcelo Rebelo de Sousa in 2016.
+The position is occupied by Margarida Maldonado Freitas since the presidential inauguration of António José Seguro in 2026.

 History

 The inaugural first lady of Portugal was Lucrécia de Arriaga (1911–1915), wife of the first president of the First Portuguese Republic, Manuel de Arriaga.